agentio/serviceinfrastructure/content/docs/endpoints/next17-2.md

 {{< youtube 4PgX3yBJEyw >}}

-_The following is a revision of the YouTube transcript linked above, edited for correctness and clarity._
+_The following is a revision of the YouTube transcript linked above, edited for clarity._

 [MUSIC PLAYING]